aosabook/500lines/spreadsheet/chapter.md

 This chapter aims to demonstrate new concepts in ES6, so we use the [Traceur compiler](https://github.com/google/traceur-compiler) to translate source code to ES5 to run on pre-2015 browsers.

-If you prefer to work directly with the 2010 edition of JS, the [as-javascript-1.8.5](https://audreyt.github.io/500lines/spreadsheet/as-javascript-1.8.5/) directory has **main.js** and **worker.js** written in the style of ES5; their [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-javascript-1.8.5) is line-by-line comparable to the ES6 version with the same line count.
+If you prefer to work directly with the 2010 edition of JS, the [as-javascript-1.8.5](https://audreyt.github.io/500lines/spreadsheet/as-javascript-1.8.5/) directory has **main.js** and **worker.js** written in the style of ES5; the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-javascript-1.8.5) is line-by-line comparable to the ES6 version with the same line count.

 For people preferring a cleaner syntax, the [as-livescript-1.2.0](https://audreyt.github.io/500lines/spreadsheet/as-livescript-1.2.0/) directory uses [LiveScript](http://livescript.net/) instead of ES6 to write **main.ls** and **worker.ls**; the [source code](https://github.com/audreyt/500lines/tree/master/spreadsheet/as-livescript-1.2.0) is 20 lines shorter than the JS version.